floodlight-sports/floodlight/docs/source/compendium/1_data.rst

 1. **Data level objects** store raw data such as player positions, events, or the used coordinate system.
 These are essentially independent data fragments that in itself do not carry any further information of where they come from.
 They are pure data structures with methods concerned with data manipulation: spatial or temporal transforms, clipping and slicing, modifications, visualizations, and so on.

 2. **Observation level objects** are concerned with bundling and enriching data level objects into "meaningful" data structures.
 Each observation, such as a match or training drill, can contain a number of data level objects for each *segment* (such as half times) and *team* (such as the home and away team).
-It further incorporates objects regarding match or player information.
+An observation-level object contains all these data-level objects and further incorporates objects regarding match or player information.

 3. **Analysis level objects** contain analysis-related objects such as performance metrics or high-level models of match play.